 One of the stars of Australian fiction, Monica McInerney is the Australian-born Dublin-based author of the best-selling novels The Godmothers, The Trip of a Lifetime, Hello from the Gillespies, The House of Memories, Lola’s Secret, At Home with the Templetons, Those Faraday Girls (The Faraday Girls in the USA), Family Baggage, The Alphabet Sisters, Spin the Bottle (Greetings from Somewhere Else in the USA), Upside Down Inside Out, A Taste for It, and a short story collection All Together Now including the novella Odd One Out – published internationally and in translation in more than 12 languages.
 Her articles and short stories have appeared in newspapers, magazines and anthologies in Australia, the UK and Ireland.
-Her first children’s book, Marcie Gill and the Caravan Park Cat, will be published in Australia by Puffin Books on November 2 2021.
+Her first children’s book, Marcie Gill and the Caravan Park Cat, was published in Australia by Puffin Books in November 2021.